SAP/spartacus-docs/_pages/dev/cds-integration.md

 ### Headers

 Add the `x-profile-tag-debug` and `x-consent-reference` custom headers to:
 - `corsfilter.ycommercewebservices.allowedHeaders`
-- `corsfilter.assistedservicewebservices.allowedHeaders` if ASM is used
+- `corsfilter.assistedservicewebservices.allowedHeaders` if ASM is used.
+For more information, see [Configuring CORS](https://sap.github.io/cloud-commerce-spartacus-storefront-docs/installing-sap-commerce-cloud/#configuring-cors).

 ### Consent